wwalterr/dailly/README.md

 yarn
 ```

-Use the IDE [Android Studio](https://developer.android.com/studio/install) to create a virtual device or connect your device via USB, in developer mode.
+Use the IDE [Android Studio](https://developer.android.com/studio/install) to create a virtual device, using ADB, or connect to your device via USB, in developer mode.

 > Notice that some APIs are only available in real devices, i.e through binary installation or USB connection